YKMeIz/akari/README.md

 ```

 Output above is default setting.
 Akari based server could detect your IP address and listen on port 8080.
-In order to run the server, you only need to set database path.
+> Note: In order to run the server, you need to set database path at least.

 #### Trigger your custom function